 Commissioner Services is here to help ensure that your stay at camp is as enjoyable as possible.
-Whether that be helping guide your pack through check-in or just making sure your campsites and latrines are clean, safe, and well-stocked!
+Whether helping guide your pack through check-in or ensuring your campsites and latrines are clean, safe, and well-stocked!

 Your commissioner will check in with you throughout the week to ensure your pack has everything you need.
 They will also conduct periodic campsite visitations to ensure health and safety standards.